Thea L. James: Career

-After her residency, James began practicing emergency medicine at Boston Medical Center in Boston, Massachusetts.
-She became an Associate Professor of Emergency Medicine and later the President of the Medical and Dental Staff from 2010 to 2012.
-In 2015, James was appointed Vice President of Mission at Boston Medical Center.
-With a critical focus on establishing equity for patients and communities, James also became an Assistant Dean of Diversity and Multicultural Affairs at the Boston University School of Medicine.
+After residency, James began practicing emergency medicine at Boston Medical Center in Boston, Massachusetts.
+She became an associate professor of emergency medicine at and later the president of the medical and dental staff from 2010 to 2012.
+In 2015, James was appointed vice president of mission at Boston Medical Center.
+With a critical focus on establishing equity for patients and communities, James also became an assistant dean of diversity and multicultural affairs at the Boston University School of Medicine.
 Her goal was to move away from short-term, "downstream" solutions toward long-term, "upstream" solutions more likely to foster autonomy and economic stability.